Skip to main content

 The American Kennel Club lists this age as an ideal time to expose your pup to new people, places, and things.
 Once your vet gives you the go-ahead, it’s important to socialize your puppy.
 Doing this in short, calm trips outside will help your fur baby build confidence as you go.

-As your pup gets to know other dogs and people, it’s extra important to practice commands like “leave it” and any others you’ve been learning.
+As your pup gets to know other dogs and people, practicing commands like “leave it” and any others you’ve been learning is extra important.
 This will give you more control over playtime should anything get out of hand.
-Generally, pups can be great at giving one another a verbal signal — a little yelp — if a sibling or playmate bites too hard means no work is required from you!
+Generally, pups can be great at giving one another a verbal signal — a little yelp — if a sibling or playmate bites too hard.

 Gabrielle LaFrank